AND NOW IT’S TIME FOR THE BREAKDOWN

 Sunglasses are the best.
 They hide your tired eyes and make you look cool.
 Whether it’s an old classic, an aviator, something round or something large, sunglasses are basically the greatest invention ever.

 Dig in your closet and pull out some comfortable shoes.
-Loafers are classic, very buttoned up and appropriate for work.
+Loafers are solid, very buttoned up and appropriate for work.
 Sneakers are abundantly acceptable these days, definitely take advantage of that.
 Flats can also be versatile and classic, they work well with jeans or dresses and won’t be too punishing on swollen feet after a full day of wear.

 Coco Chanel advised women to take off at least one accessory before walking out the door.
 That's probably a good guiding principle for the maximalist accessorizer, but we say do whatever makes you happy.